 Our business consists of clinical laboratories that provide medical testing services for doctors, hospitals, and other laboratories on patient specimens that are sent to our laboratories.
 In the case of some specimen referrals that are received for patients that are not in-patients or out-patients at a hospital or institution or otherwise sent by another reference laboratory, we typically bill the patient's insurance company or a government program for our services.
 As such, we rely on the cooperation of numerous third-party payers, including but not limited to Medicare, Medicaid, and various insurance companies, to get paid for performing services on behalf of our clients and their patients.
 The amount of such third-party payments is governed by contractual relationships in cases where we are a participating provider for a specified insurance company or by established government reimbursement rates in cases where we are an approved provider for a government program such as Medicare or Medicaid.
 However, we do not have contractual relationships with some of the insurance companies with whom we deal, nor are we necessarily able to become an approved provider for all government programs.
 In such cases, we are deemed to be a non-participating provider, and there is no contractual assurance that we will be able to collect the amounts billed to such insurance companies or government programs.
 Until such time we become a participating provider with such insurance companies, there can be no contractual assurance that we will be paid for the services we bill to such insurance companies or patients, and such third parties may change their reimbursement policies for non-participating providers in a manner that may have a material adverse effect on our cash flow or results of operations.
-When new Current Procedural Terminology ("CPT") codes are introduced by the American Medical Association ("AMA") it often takes time for commercial insurance providers to recognize the new codes, which can significantly impact the timing to steer business away from us towards in-network providers by sending letters to physicians and even imposing financial penalties if they continue to send us business.
+When new Current Procedural Terminology ("CPT") codes are introduced by the American Medical Association ("AMA") it often takes time for commercial insurance providers to recognize the new codes, which can significantly impact the timing of payments, if any, and can increase our days-sales-outstanding.
+Medicare has also, at times, issued codes or coding guidance that conflicts with the AMA CPT coding, which can cause confusion when secondary insurance is involved.
+Insurance companies may also try to steer business away from us towards in-network providers by sending letters to physicians and even imposing financial penalties if they continue to send us business.
 Additionally, due to the fluctuating and uncertain nature of the reimbursement environment, including the amount that payers reimburse us for any of our services, we estimate the amount of revenue to be recognized at the time services are provided and record revenue adjustments if and when the cash subsequently received for the services differs from the revenue recorded.
 Due to this inherently uncertain nature of the reimbursement landscape, previously recorded revenue adjustments are not indicative of future revenue adjustments from actual cash collections, which may fluctuate significantly.